Table of Contents

 This trail does not have adequate shade, and you should always take caution.
-Always pack plenty of water, proper shading clothing like a hat and sunscreen.
+Always pack plenty of water and proper shading clothing like a hat and sunscreen.

 6. Raven Rocks via Appalachian Trail

-This pet-friendly trail is located in Bluemont, Virginia, and offers 7.7 kilometers of heavily trafficked out and back trail.
+This pet-friendly trail is located in Bluemont, Virginia, and offers 7.7 kilometers of heavily trafficked out and back trails.
 This hike is considered to be a moderate trail, suitable for individuals with experience.

 The beautiful river is a major attraction for this hike, mainly as you’ll stay relatively close to the ground throughout the trek.

 The final view of this trail is considered to be the main attraction, which is why you’re going to love this dog-friendly hike.
 Be warned.
 Locals affectionately call this hike the “roller-coaster” with steep ridges and winding up and down.

 The only downside to this trail is the lack of parking available to those wanting to complete the trek.
 It does have several steep inclines, which can make it rather tricky for inexperienced hikers, along with some rocky sections.

 It’s always best to ensure you’re wearing appropriate footwear to avoid losing footing.

 7. Living Room Lookout Trail is Our Favorite Dog-Friendly Hike in Utah